 The Galveston Island Beach Patrol Wave Watcher Volunteer Program is a way for ordinary citizens to join our team.
 It’s a mini lifeguard academy for that is free of charge and that will serve as a force multiplier in our effort to prevent drowning deaths and aquatic accidents.

-Our first academy of Wave Watchers has passed however, we will hold another academy in May.
 The first day will cover topics related to Beach Patrol history and operations, rip currents and general beach safety, “Code X” (witnessed drowning) procedures, victim recognition, and municipal ordinances related to the beach and waterfront.
 The second day will be dedicated to first aid and CPR specially tailored to the beach environment.
 The third will focus on tourist ambassador certification (CTA Training).
 Finally, on the fourth day, we’ll do a site by a site visit of the “hot spots” for water safety and discuss in detail how our Wave Watchers can integrate into our operations.

 Once through the academy Wave Watchers will be able to volunteer for various duties if they desire.
 They are able to help with our LCD (Lost Child Detail) on holidays, join us for special events and competitions, or assist with large-scale emergencies.
 Most importantly they will form a cadre of informed beachgoers who have “the eye”, so are able to spot trouble developing before it happens and notify us or other emergency service groups, so we are able to prevent the situation from escalating.
 This could happen in the course of their normal daily lives when they drive, walk, fish, surf, etc. along the beachfront.
 Or it could take place with a more organized activity.
 The level of commitment and involvement will be completely up to the graduates.